riebs123/flask-demo/README.md

 5. Observe that the Flask server starts and tells you which port it's running on.
 Don't close this window.
 6. With the Flask server running, enter this address in your Chrome browser: http://127.0.0.1:5000/.
 You'll see that it loads a page that says "This is index.html."
 7. Click the link that says "Click here for the other page!"
 You'll notice that Chrome loads a new page.
 Be sure to view the link in the html to see how you specify this other page.
 It's different from what you might think!
 8. If you navigate to the following address, you'll see that it returns a json: http://127.0.0.1:5000/dictionary.
-This is the API endpoint you'd use to get the data into your JavaScript file for graphing and analysis.
+This is an example of the API endpoint you'd use to get the data into your JavaScript file for graphing and analysis.

+Additional notes:
-9. You can peruse my files and my directory structure to see how this all comes together.
+* You can peruse my files and my directory structure to see how this all comes together.
 Note that I haven't added any database code yet, but I've tried to add a bunch of helpful comments.
-10. Note that the .html files need to live in a folder called templates or else Flask can't find them (at least not unless we do a lot of additional work).
+* Note that the .html files need to live in a folder called templates or else Flask can't find them (at least not unless we do a lot of additional work).
+* Please note that you're using a Flask server, not LiveServer. **LiveServer doesn't play a role in this project**, and won't work properly with the Flask server.
+(Yes, you can use LiveServer for quick changes to your html and your page layout.
+But it won't properly serve your data to you, because it doesn't know how.)
+* There's a wrinkle with trying to ``jsonify()`` the results of a MongoDB query.
+I'll try to provide an example here, but please ask for help in the meantime.